-Bedfordshire Clinical Commissioning Group has developed an ACP booklet that is available either to download by clicking here, or you can ask for a booklet at the surgery as we hold a small stock.
+Bedfordshire Clinical Commissioning Group has developed an ACP booklet that is available either to download below, or you can ask for the booklet at the surgery as we hold a small stock.

 Remember that an ACP is a ‘living’ document, and you can update and change it at any time.

 What do I do with it once I have completed it?

 Give copies of your completed ACP (and when you update it) to whoever you wish to have a copy.
 A copy can be held by the surgery, and we will scan this on to your records.